sillsdev/ArtOfReading/README.md

 # Setting up your index

-The index is a tab-delimited text file.
+The index is a tab-delimited, unicode (utf-8) text file.
 The first row is heading and iso-639 language codes:

-    order	filename	artist	country	en	ru	id
+filename(tab)subfolder(tab)artist(tab)country(tab)en(tab)fr(tab)es

 Those first four columns must be named *exactly* as shown.
-The "order" column has to be there, but it's there for some long lost historical reason and will not be used.

 Following that header row, your index needs a row for each image in the collection.
-Within a column of index terms for a language, terms are separated by commas:
+Within a column of index terms for a language, terms are separated by commas.

-    1	B-NA-2		Brazil	bird,bird of prey,hawk,flying	птица,хищная птица	burung,burung pemangsa
+For examlpe, this row is for a file named "B-NA-2".
+It could end in ".tif", ".png", whatever, the index doesn't care.
+It is in a subfolder named "Brazil".

+B-NA-2(tab)Brazil(tab)Romero Britto(tab)Brazil(tab)bird,bird of prey,hawk,flying(tab)птица,хищная птица(tab)burung,burung pemangsa

 # Processing your images